Wilton Welch: Breakup

 The Welch-Carbasse marriage had deteriorated during their residence in America, and soon after their return to Australia, Welch, wishing to be free to meet other women, moved to a different hotel.
 However it is also speculated that Welsh was gay.
 Carbasse obtained an order for him to return, and, that failing, instituted divorce proceedings on the grounds of desertion; their marriage was dissolved in November 1928.
 Carbasse (or Lovely) remarried later the same day.

 Welch did not attend any of the legal proceedings, and from that time his name did not appear in the Australian press, meaning the hitherto "irrepressible" Welch had left for overseas for the UK in December 1926.
 It would appear that he established a career in the UK producing and performing in stage plays, as reported in various newspapers of the time.
 In 1938, he even staged his play 'A Day At The Studio', the same play that he produced for Louise Lovely.
 His last mention that can be verified is in the play 'The Lovely Lady' in November 1945.

+It is believed he died in England in latter-1952.